knpuniversity/behat/knpu/login-scenario.md

 but using `firefox %s` is common on other systems:

+You can even set the `show_auto` setting to `true` to automatically open a browser on failures.
 ***

 Let's remove our debug line and update this to the correct password which is